austin-taylor/pixyll/_posts/2017-06-10-detect-beaconing-with-flare-elasticsearch-and-intrusion-detection-systems.md

 <img src="/images/evebox_beacon.png">

-EveBox does a great job to help analyst characterize host communication.
+EveBox does a great job to help analysts characterize host communication.

 Bringing It All Together
 ------------------------